microsoft/FluidFramework/BREAKING.md

 ### Sequence snapshot format change

-Due to a format change in the in the sequence snapshot format, client's running a version less than 0.19 will not be able to load snapshot generated for any sequences generated in 0.21.
-This will affect all sequence types include shared strings, and sparese matrix.
-If you need to support pre-0.19 please contact us for mitigations.
+Due to a change in the sequence's snapshot format clients running a version less than 0.19 will not be able to load snapshots generated in 0.21.
+This will affect all sequence types includes shared string, and sparse matrix.
+If you need to support pre-0.19 clients please contact us for mitigations.

 ## 0.19 Breaking Changes
 - [Container's "error" event](#Container-Error-Event)